syhcode/Leetcode/Q15three sum.md

 ### Solution 1 HashSet
 #### Idea:
-first sort the array, then run through all possible first element of a triplet.
+First sort the array, then run through all possible first element of a triplet.
 For each possible first element  make a  2Sum sweep of the remaining part of the array. in order to sum 0,for the 3 elements ,get the larger number toward right  or get the smaller number toward left.
 And utilize hashset to avoid duplicated result.
 #### Time Complexity: